Templater User Scripts Obsidian

 configuration element.

-property must be a function that takes the value
+The check property must be a function that takes the value property as input

 // The configuration object containing several elements.